My tips on how to eat healthy while traveling

 Research Healthy Restaurant Options at Your Destination

 Take a few minutes to research local restaurants or cafes that offer healthy menu choices.
-Look for places that prioritize fresh ingredients, whole grains, and lean proteins.
-This way, you'll have a list of go-to spots where you can enjoy a nourishing meal without compromising your health goals.
+Look for places that prioritize fresh ingredients and meat or fish without hormones or heavy metals.

 Food joints you will see readily available are most likely not going to be the healthiest option.
 Farmers markets, on the other hand – could have some healthy and delicious choices of the food to take with you, and already prepared food.